What is an email blocklist?

 Unlike soft bounces, hard bounces are not temporary and will not fix themselves with time.
 Hard bounces are a big red flag to inbox service providers that you might be spamming.

-If you continue to send to hard bounce email addresses, you’ll eventually pay the price of being blacklisted.
+If you continue to send to hard bounce email addresses, you’ll eventually pay the price of being blocklisted.

-If you see a big spike in soft email bounces, it could be a sign that you have been blacklisted.
+If you see a big spike in soft email bounces, it could be a sign that you have been blocklisted.

-If you see a big spike in hard email bounces, you probably just sent an email to a purchased list, and can expect to be blacklisted shortly.
+If you see a big spike in hard email bounces, you probably just sent an email to a purchased list, and can expect to be blocklisted shortly.

 Email service providers (ESPs) want your emails to land in inboxes just as much (if not more) than you do.
 It’s our business.
 Literally.

-So, if you land on an email blacklist, your ESP will tell you and help to get you off of that list as fast as possible.
+So, if you land on an email blocklist, your ESP will tell you and help to get you off of that list as fast as possible.

 “It’s our job and our responsibility to take care of the IP.
 In general, you’re paying your ESP to take care of that stuff, and we will take care of it for you.” – Alex Grim, Delivery Specialist at ActiveCampaign

-Just because ESPs will help you get off the blacklist doesn’t mean you have a “get out of jail free” card.
-It doesn’t excuse you from doing things that will get you blacklisted.
+Just because ESPs will help you get off the blocklist doesn’t mean you have a “get out of jail free” card.
+It doesn’t excuse you from doing things that will get you blocklisted.

-How do you get on an email blacklist?
+How do you get on an email blocklist?

-There are 3 main ways that individuals or businesses get blacklisted:
+There are 3 main ways that individuals or businesses get blocklisted:

 - Spam traps